utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/build-a-slack-bot.md

 ## Prerequisites

 * A free [Slack](https://slack.com/) account.
-* Understand how webhooks work in flows from the [automatic runs overview](/docs/postman-flows/concepts/automatic-runs/).
+* Understand how webhooks work in Flows from the [automatic runs overview](/docs/postman-flows/concepts/automatic-runs/).

 ## Contents